swaptacular/swpt_accounts/protocol.rst

    since the creation of the affected account, there have not been any other `AccountTransfer`_ messages, this MUST be ``0``.

-Each committed transfer affects two accounts: the sender's, and the recipient's.
-Therefore, two `AccountTransfer`_ messages would be emitted for each committed transfer.
+Every committed transfer affects two accounts: the sender's, and the recipient's.
+Therefore, two separate `AccountTransfer`_ messages would be emitted for each committed transfer.

 Requirements for Client Implementations